AdobeDocs/campaign-web.en/help/v8/content/offers.md

 # Send offers {#offers-content}

 Adobe Campaign v8 Web allows you to send with your deliveries offers that have been created in the console using the **[!UICONTROL Interaction]** module.
-For more information on Interaction and how to manage an offer catalog in the console, refer to the [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html){target="_blank"}.
+For more information on Interaction and how to manage an offer catalog in the console, refer to the [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html){target="_blank"}.

 The steps to send offers with an delivery are as follows: